 Why are there different slicing softwares?

 As can be seen in the previous section, how an object is built varies depending on the printing technology and the design of the printer.
 For example, there are printers where the print head remains rigid and the print bed moves down piece by piece, making movements to each side to replicate the contours of the desired object.
 This can be somewhat compared to latte art or soft ice cream, where a continuous flow is formed by the catching object (cup or ice cream cone).
 The principle works similarly for printers, which have a moving print head and a rigid bed.
-Here, for example, the comparison of a piping nozzle decorating a cake fits. ( There are certainly other comparative images that have less to do with food, but the author can’t think of them right now).
-A combination of a print bed moving up and down and a print head moving to the sides is also common.
+Here, for example, the comparison of a piping nozzle decorating a cake fits.
+A combination of a print bed moving up and down and a print head moving sideways is also common.
 The structure of a 3D belt printer, on the other hand, is completely different.

 What makes slicing so special in 3D belt printing?

 In a 3D belt printer, the print head and the print bed move.
 However, the print bed does not move vertically as usual, but progressively horizontally – because of the conveyor belt.
 To take full advantage of this movement, the print head on iFactory3D’s One Pro is mounted on a print rail at a 45° angle.
 For slicing, this means that it must also be sliced at a 45° angle, and the movement of the conveyor belt must be taken into account in the motion code.
 Until now, there were integrated solutions for this special case in common slicers such as Cura or IdeaMaker.
 However, constant use quickly revealed that belt printing is just an exception, and the functions are not really ideally adapted.